Noitcereon/MorseCodeRest/README.md

 - /api/translate?morseCharacter=[morseCharacter]
 - /api/translate/word?morseCharactersSeperatedBySpace=[morseCharacter] [morseCharacter] [morseCharacter]

-You can see all endpoints when you have it running typing in `localhost:[yourPort]/swagger`
+You can see all endpoints when you have it running at this url: `localhost:[yourPort]/swagger`

-If you have it running locally you can access it in your browser through something like this url:
+You can also access it in your browser through something like this url:

 `http://localhost:62032/api/translate?morseCharacter=.`